ITK-TTK4235/nrf52dk-environment/README.md

 If not found download and install the ARM GNU toolchain from [this link](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) including libcurses5 (Check ![this link](https://askubuntu.com/questions/1243252/how-to-install-arm-none-eabi-gdb-on-ubuntu-20-04-lts-focal-fossa) for solving a common issue with the dependency libcurses5.).
 Install [nRF Command Line Tools (for nrfjprog)](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download) and Python 3.8.

 ## MacOS installation
+> This installation guide is not complete, and may vary depending on your specific release and/or architecture.
+See the installation script `install_tildat_microcontroller_deps.sh` for some hints.
+>
 This installation process requires Homebrew package manager (https://brew.sh/).

 1. Install ARM Toolchain